kubernetes/enhancements/keps/sig-apps/3939-consider-terminating-pods-jobs/README.md

 ## Proposal

 The Job controller get a list of active pods.
 Active pods usually mean pods that have not been registered for deletion.
 In this KEP, we will consider terminating pods to be separate from active and failed.
 This means that for cases where we track the number of pods, like the Job Controller, we should include a field that states the number of terminating pods.

-We will propose a API fields in Jobs and Deployments/ReplicaSets in this KEP.
+We propose two apis:

+1) A field in Spec that allows for opt-in behavior of including terminating pods as active.
+2) A new field for tracking the number of terminating pods.

 ### User Stories (Optional)

 #### Story 1

 As a machine learning user, ML frameworks allow scheduling of multiple pods.
 The Job controller does not typically wait for terminating pods to be marked as failed.
 Tensorflow and other ML frameworks may have a requirement that they only want Pods to be started once the other pods are fully terminated.

 This case was added due to a bug discovered with running IndexedJobs with Tensorflow.
 See [Jobs create replacement Pods as soon as a Pod is marked for deletion](https://github.com/kubernetes/kubernetes/issues/115844) for more details.

 #### Story 2

 As a cloud user, users would want to guarantee that the number of pods that are running is exactly the amount that they specify.
 Terminating pods do not relinguish resources so scarce compute resource are still scheduled to those pods.
 See [Kueue: Account for terminating pods when doing preemption](https://github.com/kubernetes-sigs/kueue/issues/510) for an example of this.

 ### Notes/Constraints/Caveats (Optional)